 learning is fun!

-Deaf Sense is proud to present Camp Ollin, a new unique recreational, yet educational youth summer camp.
+Camp Ollin, powered by Deaf Sense, LLC is a new unique recreational, yet educational youth summer camp.
 Our STEM+RA=STREAM program enriches campers through hands-on learning experiences.
 We facilitate a passion for learning in Science, Technology, liteRacy in English and American Sign Language, Engineering, Arts and Mathematics through language immersion in American Sign Language and outdoor educational programs.

 Campers and staff join the Camp Ollin family because of the promise of connection, the opportunity to embrace their identity, and the leadership that they can develop.
 For many campers, time at camp is what they look forward to all year long.
 The fun and the friendships that will be built at Camp Ollin provide life-long childhood memories and adventures for campers.